-During the term of this agreement, should any recognized Wright State University staff bargaining unit reach a signed agreement that results in a higher percentage across-the-board increase than provided to members of this bargaining unit, the University agrees to adjust the wage percentage increase provided to this unit effective on the same date as it is effective to the other unit.
+Section 1 - Police Officer Job Rates.
+During the term of this agreement, should a represented or non-represented Wright State University employee group receive an annual across-the-board and/or merit increase, the University agrees to adjust the job rate provided to this unit by the same percentage, effective on the same date as it is effective to the other group of employees.